 For information for tax professionals.
 Useful for SMSF Trustees.

 APRA Superannuation Information.
 Includes list of super funds.

 Aust Government’s Super Fund Lookup.
 This contains publicly available information about superannuation funds that have an ABN.
 It includes funds regulated by the Tax Office and the Australian Prudential Regulation Authority (APRA).

 The FIS is an education and information service available to everyone in the community.
 FIS helps people to make informed decisions about investment and financial issues for their current and future financial needs.
 FIS is independent, free and confidential and provides services through seminars, and by phone and appointment.
 Ted Tregillgas has kindly obtained some pamphlets which give more information on FIS programs between July and December 2010.
 For more information, click on the Centrelink FIS page.

 Centrelink.
 The aged pension

-This article seems to outline the situation well as does this article and this one at Solar Questions.
+This article seems to outline the situation well.
 There is no specific tax legislation on this issue.
 Note this is not tax advice.
 However, there are some ATO private rulings available that give directions on specific cases.
 Generally small installations that do not make the owner any significant profits after paying their power bills will probably be tax free.
 Larger installations, put in for the purpose of making a profit might be a different story.
 A tax agent and the ATO should be consulted in such cases.
 GST is only receivable and then remitted to the ATO if you are registered for GST with an ABN and your GST annual turnover exceeds $75,000